monsiisaiah1212/alx-low_level_programming/README.md

-A program that checks for a digit (0 through 9)
+A program that multiplies two integers